marc-rene/Open_A-Life/README.md

  4. How many spare slots for other factions are there, best use an **integer** for this.

- 5. An **array/map** of Faction ID's in those slots and their buffs and debuffs there.
+ 5. An **array** of Faction ID's in those slots and their buffs and debuffs there.

  6. The local population size